ryanrolds/screeps-bot-choreographer/README.md

 Uploading of built TS+JS can be done by running `grunt <world>` where `<world>` can be `mmo`, `private`, or `local`.

-## Stats
+## Structure

-Statistics for the dashboards are written to memory under `stats`.
-Its setup to be consumed by [my fork of screeps-grafana](https://github.com/ryanrolds/screeps-grafana).
+Screeps does not allow the uploading of source maps.
+So, to keep the stack traces from the game similar to the source good the directory has a flat structure and is not combined into single JS file.
+This may change in the future depending on the pain.

+The source is prefixed to group files by their type/purpose:
+- Behavior - Files containing behavior trees for creeps
+- Constants - Shared constants
+- Helpers - Shared functions
+- Lib - Shared libraries
+- Org - Tree of logic execute each tick (deprecated in favor of Runnables)
+- OS - Scheduler, Process, and other OS-level components
+- Roles - Behavior trees for Creep roles
+- Runnable - AI processes
+- Topic - Process IPC

+First-class technical concepts:
+- AI - Root object for the AI
+- Kingdom - Represents a shard and hold references to shared data and objects
+- Scribe - Aggregates game state and persists room details in case the we lose visibility
+- Caches - Cost Matrices and Path
+- Scheduler - Tracks, schedules, and execute processes
+- Process - A runnable unit for work, wrapper for AI logic run during a tick
+- Topics - Priority queues organized into topics
+- Event Streams - Event streams and consumer groups
+- Tracer - Logging, tracing, and metrics

+The AI strategy is contained mostly in the Runnables and the Roles, which will sure the shared constants, functions, and libraries.

+Communication between processes and other components is almost entirely done over Topics and Event Streams, items not using these methods are being moved to using them as needed.

 ## Operation

-The AI will focus on establishing an economy, build, repair, and defend the colonies.
+The AI will focus on establishing an economy, build, repair, and defend it's bases.
 The build manager will spawn at least one Upgrader and will add more if there is energy above the defense reserve.

 There are some debugging tools built into the project: